MA Degree, History

 History students who wish to pursue a career in archival or museum work may, with the approval of the MA advisor, include a 3-6 hour internship with the National Archives or other archives such as in a library or historical society.
 Internships are arranged by the MA advisor at a number of locations in Kansas and in the Kansas City area.
 Students have also found internships in Washngton D.C. and other areas outside the Midwest.

 Dual Degree With Library & Information Management

 History students may utilize some courses for one degree as electives on a second degree.
-The School of Library and Information Management and the History Faculty have developed a cooperative degree program with the MA in History and the Master of Library Science which will allow you to apply a limited number of History hours on the MLS degree, and a limited number of Library hours on the MA in History.
+The School of Library and Information Management and the History program have developed a cooperative degree program with the MA in History and the Master of Library Science which will allow students to apply a limited number of History hours on the MLS degree, and a limited number of Library hours to the MA in History.
 Students interested in obtaining dual degrees should discuss their plans with advisors in both programs in order to coordinate their schedules effectively.
 They may wish to inquire about assistantships or other financial aid in both programs.